ceph/ceph/doc/cephfs/scrub.rst

 further in this document).

 Custom tag can also be specified when initiating the scrub operation.
-Custom tags get persisted in the metadata object for every inode in the filesystem tree that is being scrubbed.
+Custom tags get persisted in the metadata object for every inode in the file system tree that is being scrubbed.

 ::